DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Environmental psychology focuses on areas such as; environmental stressors and their impact on our biological responses, biological rhythms and the impact of their disruption on our behaviour, conservation behaviours and the factors which influence the tendency to conserve or recycle, cognitive overload and the impact of observation in the workplace environment, the impact of built environment and urban renewal on our wellbeing and territory and personal space in the workplace.

-At least 5 GCSEs at grade 4 or above all from the core subjects
+At least five GCSEs at Grade 4 or above all from the core subjects, including Maths at Grade 5.

 We use a wide range of strategies to get you involved and deepen your understanding.
 These include traditional lecturing and note-taking, research and presentation, mind-mapping, discussion, games, quizzes and peer learning.
 You will be expected to think for yourself and be proactive in your learning!